 The first exercise is pretty straightforward, but rather than playing it up and down mindlessly, I want you to ask these questions that will help you identify bad habits in your playing:

 - Am I hitting each note with the tip of my finger?

 - Are my fingers pressing each note just before the fret – not above it, but neither far from it?

 - Does my playing sound like the audio below, or is there a small silence between each note?

 Does your right hand find the strings it wants to hit with ease?

 Practice this exercise on open strings.
-If it gives you a hard time, you may need to give your right hand some more attention.
+If it gives you a hard time, you may need to give your guitar picking some more attention.